lefranz/geneva-dictators/README.md

 This TwitterBot is tracking jets used by dictatorial governments landing and leaving Geneva Airport.
 The results are posted on: https://twitter.com/GVA_Watcher

+Help us grow this list by sending new planes registrations to francois@vesper.media

+Project by @julienpilet and @FrancoisPilet

 ## Current list of tracked planes:

 ### Equatorial Guinea